-There are stone sculptures on Easter Island which are not moai
+Easter Island stone sculptures which are not moai

 The artistic inclinations of the Rapa Nui people have not gone away just because the old civilisation has gone.
 Art and artists are still part of cultural life on the island.
 I managed to meet two artists without even trying.

-For example, along the southwest coastline, from the jetty to Tahai Archaeological complex, you can find stone sculptures by the sea.
+Along the southwest coastline, from Hanga Roa jetty to Tahai Archaeological complex, you can find stone sculptures by the sea.

-With seven days on Easter Island, you could start to consider doing additional activities.
+With seven days on Easter Island, you can also add different activities to personalise your trip.
 Here are some ideas:

-You can see a Polynesian dance performance on most evenings.
+You can attend a Polynesian dance performance on most evenings.
 Along the high street of Hanga Roa you’ll come across signs indicating one of two performance organisers.
 I noticed that they seem to alternate the performance days between them.
-The shows usually include dinner.
+These shows usually include dinner.
 I meant to book myself to one of them, but somehow never actually did.

 Polynesian crafts and jewelry often involve seashells, for obvious reasons.
-However, seashell souvenirs can quickly become unsustainable to the local ecology.
-So, I would refrain from purchasing these, especially for a destination that’s in danger of overtourism.
-Of course, if you’re gifted something by a local Polynesian, that’s a bit different as there’s courtesy considerations.
+However, seashells as tourist souvenirs can quickly cause unsustainable harvest from the local ecology.
+So it’s best not to purchase these.
+Of course, if you’re gifted something by a local Polynesian, that’s a bit different.

-Despite being a diver, it had not occurred to me to think about diving in Easter Island, until much later (but at least not after arrival!).
-There are a few scuba diving centres at the jetty-side to choose from.
-Be warned that Easter Island is a lone volcanic outcrop surrounded by the Pacific – though tropical, diving in its waters could be colder than you expect!
+Despite being a diver, it didn’t occur to me to dive in Easter Island, until much later (but at least not after arrival!).
+There are a few scuba diving centres at Hanga Roa to choose from.
+Be warned that Easter Island is a lone volcanic outcrop surrounded by the Pacific; though tropical, diving in its waters could be colder than you expect!

-Especially for my Christian friends: Present day Rapa Nui are overwhelmingly Christian.
-The Catholic church is quite interesting in that it has Polynesian motifs, and with hymns sung in Rapa Nui.
+Present day Rapa Nui are Christian.
+The Catholic church is interesting in that it has Polynesian motifs, which Christian travellers might be interested to attend.
+I sat in the nearby park next to the artisanal market when mass was underway, and learned that hymns were sung in Rapa Nui.

-Hike around Rapa Nui and explore the island caves
+4. Hike around Rapa Nui and explore the caves

-For one, there are many more moai than the ones at the main ceremonial platforms.
-They’re all over the island, some restored, and some not.
+There are many more moai than the ones at the main ceremonial platforms.
+Actually, there are moai all over the island, though most of them have toppled to the ground.
+Some have been restored, and some not.
+You could opt to hike around the island discovering these smaller sites.
 I would have enjoyed looking for them and seeing how many I could find.

 There are also little caves on Rapa Nui which are signposted, but not marked on the tourist map.
 I would have enjoyed searching them out as well.

-The highest point of Rapa Nui is Maunga Terevaka, which can be hiked or biked.
-So for those of you who simply must ‘claim’ the highest point on the land wherever you go (statistically tends to be male…), that’s the one you want for Easter Island.
-Other high ground spots are Rano Kau, near Orongo village, and Poike, near Tongariki.
+The highest point on Rapa Nui is Maunga Terevaka, which can be hiked or biked.
+So for those of you who simply must claim the highest point on the land wherever you go, that’s the one you want for Easter Island.
+Other high ground spots are Rano Kau (near Orongo village), and Poike (near Tongariki).

-When I passed through Philippine immigration the year after this trip, the immigration officer lingered on one page of my passport.
+When I passed through Philippine immigration the year after this trip, the immigration officer lingered on one page of my passport, smiling.
 Without looking, I knew which one.